YipinXiong/AngularNotes/README.md

 );
 ```

+### BehaviorSubject

+*BehaviorSubjects are useful for representing "values over time".
+For instance, an event stream of birthdays is a Subject, but the stream of a person's age would be a BehaviorSubject.*

 Each operator works as follows:

 - `debounceTime(300)` waits until the flow of new string events pauses for 300 milliseconds before passing along the latest string.
 You'll never make requests more frequently than 300ms.